 The University Community

-Florida International University (FIU), a member of the State University System of Florida, with has an enrollment in excess of 30,000.
-The University offers courses on two campuses, and the Psychology Department has offices and laboratories on both campuses.
-The Department currently has 26 full-time members and is one of the largest departments in the College of Arts and Sciences.
+Florida International University (FIU), a member of the State University System of Florida, with has an enrollment in excess of 50,000.
+The University offers courses on two main campuses, and the Psychology Department has offices and laboratories on both main campuses.
+The Department currently has over 50 full-time members and is one of the largest departments in the College of Arts, Sciences, and Education.
 The Department's goal has been and continues to be one of providing to students the highest quality education possible.
-At present there are 9 faculty members in the Mental Health Counselor Program.
+At present there are 6 faculty members in the Professional Counseling Psychology Master's Program.

 Florida International University is located in a multicultural urban region where international and urban problems intersect with traditional with traditional psychological issues.
 Miami is currently an urban center of international trade, communication, and finance that stands at the crossroads for North, Central, and South America and provides a large-scale field laboratory for the study of basic and applied psychological problems and issues.